 - A blood test to measure kidney function.

 Because future medical expenses from HUS is almost a certainty, if your child has been sickened, you need an E. coli lawyer who has HUS lawsuit and who understands the need for compensation for future medical expenses, lost income, and future pain and suffering.
-You can call 1-888-377-8900 to contact our E. coli outbreak law firm and talk to one of our lead lawyers for these cases, Fred Pritzker, Brendan Flaherty and Ryan Osterholm.
+You can call 1-888-377-8900 to contact our E. coli outbreak law firm and talk to one of our lead lawyers for these cases, Fred Pritzker and Eric Hageman.

 1. Lauran Neergaard, Years later, food poison can bite anew, Associated Press, January 22, 2008.